MolSSI/cookiecutter-cms/README.md

 ### Discontinued CI Strategies: Travis & AppVeyor
 We **no longer recommend** projects to use [Travis-CI](https://travis-ci.com) or [AppVeyor](https://www.appveyor.com) for CI services.
-AppVeyor had been notorious slow we have found in practice, and Travis [updated their billing model](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing) to charge for OSX testing and further limit their Linux concurrency, even for fully open source software.
+We found the AppVeyor service to be notorious slow in practice, and Travis [updated their billing model](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing) to charge for OSX testing and further limit their Linux concurrency, even for fully open source software.
 Given the rise of [GitHub Actions](https://github.com/features/actions), we feel it was appropriate to transition off these platforms as